autoplot/documentation/javadoc/org/das2/qds/ops/CoerceUtil.md

-# org.das2.qds.ops.CoerceUtilUtility class for reconciling the geometries of two datasets.
-For example,
+# org.das2.qds.ops.CoerceUtil

- a rank 1 dataset's values can be repeated to make it rank 2.
+Utility class for reconciling the geometries of two datasets.
+For example, a rank 1 dataset's values can be repeated to make it rank 2.

  TODO: dataset geometry is increased by keeping a reference to a dataset with